NorskRegnesentral/nao-remote/README.md

 # TLS certificate

 You will need a TLS certificate for NAO in order to communicate properly.
 The quickest way is to create a self-signed certificate on NAO.
 Assuming that the hostname for the NAO is nao.local, which is the default when using zeroconf, the command would be.

 ```
-openssl req -x509 -nodes -newkey rsa:2048 -keyout nao_local.key -out nao.local.cer -days 365 -subj "/CN=nao.local"
+openssl req -x509 -nodes -newkey rsa:2048 -keyout /home/nao/remote_control/nao_server/certs/nao_local.key -out /home/nao/remote_control/nao_server/certs/nao.local.cer -days 365 -subj "/CN=nao.local"
 ```

+Note that a self-signed certificate will generate a warning when accessing the page in most browsers.

-Modify the server.conf so that keyfile and certfile point to the full path of these files.
+After you have a certificate, modify server.conf so that the keyfile and certfile fields point to the full path of these files.

 You can also run this command on another computer and copy the files over, but it is less secure.